TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 * 6 Calibration Enable/Disable - Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after a restart to ON or OFF.
 * 7 LCD Orientation 180 degree change - Send the macro *ro* with the built-in keyboard - the USB cable will then be on the opposite side.
-This requires a re-calibration on restart - to be sure do the *ca* option as well.
+This forces a re-calibration on restart.
+See the panic mode reset at the end of this description.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra